-This chapter describes the architecture of the PowerBook G4 17-inch computer.
+This chapter describes the architecture of the 17-inch PowerBook G4.
 It includes information about the major components on the main logic board: the microprocessor, the other main ICs, and the buses that connect them to each other and to the I/O interfaces.